35mpded/arma3-2d-mask-overlay/README.md

 ## Notes:
 * If you wish to use the Arma 3 Contact DLC cbrn gear, keep in mind that the unit (cbrn_specialist) spawns with "G_AirPurifyingRespirator_01_nofilter_F" and later respawns with "G_AirPurifyingRespirator_01_F".
 * If you wish to change the default sounds provided with this script, you can find free samples here https://freesound.org/home/.
 Audacity can be used to edit the sound according to your needs, custom sounds need to be exported to .ogg format.
+* The custom breathing sound was removed, but it is implemented in the old version (v1) of the script.
+The logic used for the old script had a costy performance impact, thus I had to rewrite it.
+Unfortunetly, the new logic does not work well with the breathing sound and I'm not sure how to implement it properly.
+Futhermore, the breathing sound is overlayed on top of the original breathing sound.
+I'm not sure how to suppress this sound (or if it's even possible) and it may be something I'll never implement again.
+If you happen to know how to solve this and want to help, just raise an issue and comment on it.

 ## Features:
 * gasmask.sqf is compiled to memory and lodaded from there instead of reading from disk each time.